External database

 There are two mutually exclusive options for using an external backing store.

-: assign a name of a connector secret that exists in an instance of the platform in the installed namespace.
-The platform uses the secret to automatically provision a separate database within the database server for the virtual cluster.
-It also creates a non-privileged user that can only interact with the virtual cluster's database.
-The virtual cluster receives a connection string built from the user and database.
+connector: assign a name of a connector secret that exists in an instance of the platform in the installed namespace.
+The platform uses the secret to automatically provision a separate database within the database server for the tenant cluster.
+It also creates a non-privileged user that can only interact with the tenant cluster's database.
+The tenant cluster receives a connection string built from the user and database.

 Datasource configuration